Medically reviewed by Drugs.com. Last updated on May 9, 2021.

 Use: Labeled Indications

-Reversal of anticoagulation from apixaban or rivaroxaban: Reversal of anticoagulation in patients treated with apixaban or rivaroxaban experiencing life-threatening or uncontrolled bleeding
+Life-threatening bleeding associated with apixaban or rivaroxaban: Reversal of anticoagulation in patients treated with apixaban or rivaroxaban experiencing life-threatening or uncontrolled bleeding.

 There are no contraindications listed in the manufacturer's labeling.

-Reversal of anticoagulation from apixaban or rivaroxaban: IV: Note: The andexanet alfa dosing regimen (low dose or high dose) is based on the specific FXa inhibitor given, the FXa inhibitor dose, and time since it was last taken.
-Safety and efficacy of >1 dose of andexanet alfa has not been established.
+Life-threatening bleeding associated with apixaban or rivaroxaban: Note: Safety and efficacy of >1 dose of andexanet alfa has not been established.
 Resume anticoagulant therapy as soon as medically appropriate following treatment.

 Andexanet alfa Dose Based on Apixaban or Rivaroxaban Dose

-Timing of FXa Inhibitor Last Dose Before Andexanet alfa Initiation
+Timing of Factor Xa Inhibitor Last Dose Before Andexanet alfa Initiation

 <8 Hours or Unknown